Girl Scout Troop 40459

 State of Tennessee Employees Serve Active-Duty Military and Veterans

 The Tennessee Government Management Institute organized an essential-items drive benefiting the USO of Fort Campbell and Nashville and the Tennessee Valley Healthcare System.
 The drive spanned 20+ state departments and ended with a final sorting event attended by First Lady Maria Lee.

 Service can be simple and fun!
 Check out these kids making a difference by delivering a meal to a local nonprofit and picking up trash in their community.
 Their parents posted these pictures on social media using #TennesseeServes or #TNKidsServe.
 Share your photos with us for a chance to be featured as well!

 If you need service project ideas or inspiration on ways to serve your neighbors, click here.

 Lillie and Olen

 With one Facebook post, Lillie and Olen collected 403 bottles of hand soap to donate to the American Cancer Society Hope Lodge in Nashville.
 Their efforts caught the eye of the Cookeville Herald Citizen where they were featured for their outstanding work in serving others.
 You can read the full piece on Lillie and Olen by clicking here.

-In May, First Lady Maria Lee had the privilege of serving alongside first responders in building a home for disabled veteran and Purple Heart recipent, Alex Edwards, and his family.
+First Lady Maria Lee served alongside first responders to build a home for disabled veteran and Purple Heart recipient, Alex Edwards, and his family.
 A Soldier's Journey Home is a Hixson-based nonprofit that constructs entire homes from the ground up in two weeks or less at zero cost to the soldier or their family.
 Volunteers for these builds consist mostly of first responders that willingly use their vacation days to participate.
 They are always looking for an extra pair of helping hands.